Th0masLavigne/FEniCSx_GMSH_tutorials/_build/html/_sources/Install/Spack_Install_MCIA/HPC_FEniCSx_0_9_0_complex_numbers_install-gcc_13_2_0.md

 ### 💻 Sbatch File Template

 This template demonstrates how to properly configure a Slurm batch script to load the installed FEniCSx module and execute a parallel simulation.

+>To run multiple simulations with a variable value like for the mpirun or a parameter of your code, see at the really bottom of the page.

 ```bash
 #!/bin/bash